Wolfwalker96/HeArcAlgoNumA2/Labo3/README.md

 Objectives
 ----------

-The objectives are to make an JavaScript programs which solve a linear system using the Gauss-Jordan elimination Algorithm to triangulate a matrix.
+The objectives are to make an JavaScript programs which solve a linear system using the Gauss elimination Algorithm to triangulate a matrix.

 The matrix must be contained in JSON files.